oscargdd/lxnm-bis/draft-bg-onions-update-network-service-models.md

 {::boilerplate bcp14-tagged}

-# Network Service Yang Model Work in IETF
+# Service and Network YANG Data Models in the ETF

-   A number of IETF working groups have developed YANG modules related to foster the provisioning and, more generally, the deployment of services.
-These modules focus on how the network operator intents to configures the network through protocols and devices to deliver a service.
+  Several IETF Working Groups have developed YANG modules in order to foster the provisioning and, more generally, the deployment of services.
+These modules focus on how the network operator intents to manage a network through protocols and devices to deliver a service.
 The intended configuration at the device level is derived from network YANG data models.
    The customer service YANG data models abstract the service for upper layers.
 The